sbt/website/README.md

 ## Usage

-To make site locally, from sbt shell:
+To make the site locally, from sbt shell:

 ```
 > makeSite
 ```

+Then open `target/site/index.html`.

 To push site, from sbt shell: